SesameSesame

 • Clones the repository using the user's GitHub PAT

-• Creates a new branch for the task
+• Creates a new branch for the session

 4. Mise bootstraps the environment: